 The Columbus Cruise Center in Bremerhaven is without doubt one of the most modern passenger terminals in the world.
 It is located 2 km from city center.
+A 80 million euro pier refurbishment project is scheduled to start at the end of 2020 that will expand the pier.

 The Bremerhaven Bus is offering direct transfers with modern coaches between Bremerhaven's train station and the cruise terminal of Bremerhaven.
 The schedules are according to the arrival /departure times of the cruise ships.
 Tickets are sold by the bus driver.
 A taxi stand is located at the main entrance of the Columbus Cruise Center.